deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 was a foregone conclusion.
 Buying shares and equipment, training and indoctrinating our new Brothers a certain way, that kind of thing."

 "You suspected corruption in your own ranks?"
-Warhorse guessed.
+WARHORSE guessed.

 "No. I wasn't so cynical back then.
 I was appalled, of course.
 As far as I was concerned, even circumstantial evidence that the Dominion was